 Initiative is action in the absence of orders.

 When the Plan goes to Hell

-There’s an old cliche about the plan going to hell the first minute a round is fired.
-It’s true, but American doctrine has a solution to that that perplexed our Soviet and Soviet-trained top-down style command and control rivals for the better part of 50 years.
+There’s an old cliche about the plan going awry the first minute a round is fired.
+It’s true, but American doctrine has a solution to that that perplexed our Soviet-style top-down command and control rivals for the better part of 50 years.

 Initiative is action in the absence of orders — and that’s precisely what is expected.
 As the Marines say, “adapt and overcome.”
 The plan may have been lost, but if we understand what needs to be accomplished, we can find a way.
 There’s a business lesson in this philosophy for empowering our employees with deviating from the plan.